chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 ![bg fit](images/youearnedit.gif)

 <!--
-Then maybe it can earn the right to stay to
+Then maybe just maybe it can earn the right to stay to -->
--->

 ---